homeomorfismo/STAT409Project/Reports/FinalReport/finalReport.typ

 attempts to collect more data in an evenly distributed manner in the parameter space.
-We understand that this procedure may be counterintuitive --even contraproductive-- to the voicing process from a production point of view (as it may require constructing pipes that are not intended to be used), yet we believe that this would allow to hace a better understanding of the system itself.
+We understand that this procedure may be counterintuitive --even contraproductive-- to the voicing process from a production point of view (as it may require constructing pipes that are not intended to be used), yet we believe that this would allow to have a better understanding of the system itself.

 We propose some way to integrate the new available data concerning the airflow and dimension of the wind jet system.
 In @alternatives[Appendix], we present some potential alternatives to the approach that we took; in particular,